 The Phoenix Sixth Form offers a wide range of activities designed to enrich students’ lives, improve their confidence and self-esteem and build their skills portfolio.
 These activities enable our students to apply successfully for university, further education, apprenticeships and jobs in a wide range of careers.

-Activities include Paired Reading where Sixth Form students support younger pupils during reading time.
+Activities include paired reading where Sixth Form students support younger students during reading time.
 Sixth Formers run their own debating society discussing a range of topical and controversial issues.
 Many choose to become learning ambassadors for younger students by supporting departments and taking the lead in drama productions and school events.
-Our Sixth Form Students raise significant sums of money for various charities every year, such as the Pearl of Africa, Cancer Research and Marie Curie.
+Our Sixth Form students raise significant sums of money for various charities every year, such as the Pearl of Africa Choir, Cancer Research and Marie Curie.
 They take a lead role in providing various sporting activities such as 5-a-side football, badminton, tennis, basketball and volleyball.